brashrebel/wp-activity/readme.txt

 You will have to edit wp-activity.php, check line 32 and set `$strict_logs` to **true**.

+= I exported data to a csv file but there are ugly characters in MS Excel ! =

+This is a known excel bug : when you open a .csv file in Excel, it uses the local encoding set (WINDOWS-1252 for French) and not UTF-8.
+To avoid this, you will have to rename the file extension from .csv to .txt, open Excel, do File/Open and open the wp-activity.txt.
+The csv import assistant will now launch, allowing you to set the encoding to UTF-8.

 = I would like to display more or less than 50 lines per page in admin panel of wp_activity =

 You have to modify the `$act_list_limit` var line 31 of wp-activity.php.